hghcomphys/pantea/README.rst

 Description
 -----------
-Jaxip is an optimized Python library on basis of `JAX`_ that enables development of emerging machine learning interatomic potentials for use in computational physics, chemistry, material science.
+Jaxip is an optimized Python library on basis of Google `JAX`_ that enables development of emerging machine learning interatomic potentials for use in computational physics, chemistry, material science.
 These potentials are necessary for conducting large-scale molecular